Watering pot for flower beds

 General Information

-With its expansive, bulbous shape, this variant of the watering pot is primarily intended for use in open beds.
-Insertion is simple: choose a place near the plants that you need to water very often.
-In the vegetable bed, for example, these are tomatoes, cucumbers and zucchini.
-Dig the pot so that its narrow end, including the opening and lid, does not protrude more than one, maximum two centimeters from the ground, and after filling it with water, put the lid on to keep the contents clean.
-To get the watering effect going, it may be necessary to thoroughly water the surrounding area first as well.
-As the soil begins to dry, water will run out of the clay pot - and always just as much as is needed at that moment to restore balance.
-Once this is achieved, the flow of water also stops and the cycle begins again.
+The principle has been known for thousands of years.
+A vessel made of low-fired, porous clay is buried in the ground and filled to the brim with water.
+As soon as the clay surface is saturated, the stored moisture is released to the outside as required.
+This means you can ensure your plants are supplied with water even on hot, dry summer days - without having to connect the garden hose or fill the watering cans every evening.
+With its protruding, bulbous shape, this version of the watering pot is primarily intended for use in open beds.
+It is easy to use: choose a place near the plants that you need to water very frequently.
+In the vegetable patch, for example, these are tomatoes, cucumbers and zucchinis.
+Dig the pot in so that its narrow end, including the opening and lid, does not protrude more than one or two centimetres out of the soil and put the lid on after filling with water so that the contents remain clean.
+To get the watering effect going, it may be necessary to water the surrounding area thoroughly first.
+As the soil begins to dry out, water will run out of the clay pot - always just as much as is needed at that moment to restore balance.
+Once this is achieved, the flow of water stops and the cycle starts all over again.

-Good for your plants.
+Good for your plants

-The plants benefit from this age-old idea of using a clay pot (Spanish "olla") for irrigation, as they receive their water supply primarily in the root area.
-This provides an additional stimulus to root growth - and the more stable and healthy a plant's root system develops, the less susceptible its foliage, flowers and fruit will be.
-And the deeper the root system branches downward, the more drought-resistant the above-ground parts of the plant become.
-Another advantage is that this watering method usually attracts fewer slugs because the soil surface in the bed remains largely dry.
-Since the foliage of the plants also does not come into contact with water, the leaves are hardly susceptible to fungal diseases in the course of the season.
+Plants benefit from this ancient idea of using a clay pot (Spanish "olla") for irrigation, as they receive their water supply primarily in the root area.
+This additionally stimulates root growth - and the more stable and healthy a plant's roots develop, the less susceptible its foliage, flowers and fruit will be.
+And the deeper the root system branches downwards, the more drought-resistant the above-ground parts of the plant become.
+Another advantage: this watering method generally attracts fewer snails because the soil surface in the bed remains largely dry.
+As the foliage of the plants does not come into contact with water either, the leaves are hardly susceptible to fungal diseases over the course of the season.
+In general, watering from below results in measurably less evaporation and seepage losses than traditional watering.
+This means you can even save water.
+Our tip: Cover the beds with an additional layer of mulch, for example lawn cuttings, nettle leaves or shredded material, to keep the moisture in the soil even longer.

 Product Information